Serge Prokofiev Foundation Archive

 Music manuscripts in the collection include sketches, drafts and full manuscripts for over 50 works principally composed during the years that Prokofiev spent in the United States, Germany and Paris.
 They include the orchestral Scythian Suite, his operas The Gambler, Love for Three Oranges, and The Fiery Angel, the Concerto for Piano Nos.
 2, 3, 4 and 5, the ballet Le Pas d’Acier, and Symphony Nos.
 1, 3 and 4.

 “Prokofiev’s American debut was in New York, and his opera The Love of Three Oranges had its third performance here,” said Simon Morison, president of the Prokofiev Foundation.
 “The city vexed him, but he loved it and doubtless grieved -- in his final, Soviet years -- being unable to return.
 His wife Lina grew up in Brooklyn and Manhattan, and her uncle Charles Verlé taught at Columbia.
 So it is poignantly appropriate that such a large part of Prokofiev’s archive has found a new home in the RBML.”

-The collection will provide primary resource material for a major twentieth-century composer, and will provide access to manuscripts previously only available in photocopy form.
-It will also provide a principal resource outside of Russia for the study of Prokofiev, and his family, friends, correspondents, and concert life in the early 20th-century.
+The collection provides primary resource material for a major twentieth-century composer, and once the originals are added to the Archive already received, will provide access to manuscripts previously only available in photocopy form.
+It also provides a principal resource outside of Russia for the study of Prokofiev, and his family, friends, correspondents, and concert life in the early 20th-century.